9.2 Family connection

 Trend data: For all indicator displays, the yearly trend is limited to indicators with 3 or more years (including the current year) of comparable time series data.
 To see the trend click on “Yearly Trend” button on the display.
 Where 3 or more years of comparable data including the most recent year is not available, a “No time series data” message is shown on the display.

-The figure shows the proportion of children and young people aged 8-17 who report during the reference period they have an existing connection with at least one family member which they expect to maintain, 2015 and 2018.
-The proportion was 94.2% for 2018.
+The horizontal stacked bar graph shows the proportion of children and young people aged 8–17 in care who report they have an existing connection with at least one family member which they expect to maintain, by Indigenous status, sex, age group, remoteness and living arrangement.
+Each bar presents the proportion of children in each family connection category.
+Data can be selected by years 2015 or 2018.

 See the supplementary data tables for further information and footnotes about these data.